 But without a complete system overhaul, I feel like following these tips might be the only way young people can help our chances.
 It’s a tough reality.

 Here is a complete guide to the advice the property managers and landlord gave me, and what I’ve learned from my flat hunting experience.

-Make a flat CV
+You can make a flat CV

 1. Start with a quick blurb about who everyone is and why you want to live in the property

 The more individualised you make it, the more effort it looks like you have put in.
 It tells them you're not just spamming every property with the same CV, you are tailoring it to this one because you want it that much!
-Bonus points if you can get a group photo of everyone to put on the front page.

 2. If your group has lived together before, make this clear in your application and at the viewing.